nmstate/nmstate.github.io/features/gen_conf.md

 ```

 The STDOUT of `nmstatectl gc bond.yml` will contain below information
-for you to saved the configuration into NetworkManager folder by your own
+for you to save into the NetworkManager configuration folder by your own
 tools: